 The Advocacy Institute

-Key Topics: Effective legislative advocacy in NYC and State, Legislative campaign strategies, Political organizing in NYC and State, Why it’s important to support grassroots organizing.
+Key Topics: Effective legislative advocacy in NYC and State, Legislative campaign strategies, Political organizing in NYC and State, Why it’s important to support grassroots organizing, How the philanthropic sector can best support legislative advocacy

-From 2009 - 2011 Maggie worked in the NYS Senate and was lead counsel on two key bills that were signed into law — then Senator Eric Schneiderman’s bill to end prison-based gerrymandering and Senator Ruth Hassell-Thompson’s bill to establish no-fault divorce.
-Prior to joining the Senate, Maggie worked as an advocate on criminal justice issues at the Correctional Association of New York and The Bronx Defenders.
-Maggie currently serves on the Board of Directors of the North Star Fund as well as Action for the Common Good.
+Prior to starting the Advocacy Institute, Maggie applied her experience collaborating with grassroots organizations to analyzing and drafting legislation and making policy decisions in the New York State Senate.
+During the Democratic majority of the State Senate, Maggie was lead counsel on two key bills that were signed into law: then-Senator Eric Schneiderman’s bill to end prison-based gerrymandering and Senator Ruth Hassell-Thompson’s bill to establish no-fault divorce.
+Before joining the Senate, Maggie worked as an advocate on criminal justice issues at the Correctional Association of New York and The Bronx Defenders.

 Selected Speaking Experience